 PV module vs PV cell

-EMR vs SSR
+EMR vs SSR vs FET

 As mentioned earlier, it is recommended that from now on, everyone should choose PCB over Perma-Proto.
 This is especially true if you need to build the cell version, since there is no Instructable and no step-by-step instruction document for the Perma-Proto cell version.

-If you need to trace IV curves for PV cells, one of the cell versions must be chosen.
+If you need to trace IV curves for high-power PV cells, one of the cell versions must be chosen.
 You should know, however, that the cell versions:

 Are more expensive and difficult to build

-Require an external “bias battery” for high power cells
+Require an external “bias battery”

 Are trickier to calibrate

+Are not necessary at all for low-power cells, which can be accommodated with a “scaled-down” module version (please read the document titled “IV Swinger 2: Hardware Scaling”, filename: IV_Swinger2_Scaling.pdf to determine whether your cells will work with a scaled module version and what component values to use to accomplish that.)

 From an educational standpoint, more can be learned from IV curves for PV modules since they show the effects of module-level electronics (namely bypass diodes).

-Choosing between the electromechanical relay (EMR) versions and the solid-state relay (SSR) versions comes down to:
+Choosing between the electromechanical relay (EMR) versions, solid-state relay (SSR) versions and field-effect transistor (FET) version comes down to:

-Cost: the EMR versions are less expensive to build
+Cost: the EMR versions are the least expensive to build.
+The FET version (module only) is next, and the SSR versions are the most expensive.

 Availability: The EMR modules are very common and available from many sources.
-The SSRs are a very specific part that may go out of stock at some point.
+The SSRs are a very specific part that has been nearly impossible to find during the global semiconductor shortages of 2021 and 2022.
+The FET version was developed specifically to address the unavailability of the SSR parts, but also requires a part (CPC1596) that could encounter similar shortages.

-Simplicity: the SSR versions have fewer external wires to connect and no EMR to mount in the case
+Simplicity: the SSR and FET versions have fewer external wires to connect and no EMR to mount in the case.

-High voltage tolerance: The SSR version can handle PV modules with a Voc up to 100 volts.
+High voltage tolerance: The SSR and FET versions can handle PV modules with a Voc up to 80 volts.
 The EMR version will wear out quickly at voltages over about 40V and may even burn out immediately with a Voc higher than some (unknown) voltage.

 Lifespan: An EMR has moving parts and will eventually wear out, even at lower voltages.

 Repairability: The EMR is easy to replace if it goes bad.
-The SSRs are difficult to replace (but shouldn’t go bad, so this point may be moot).
+The SSRs and FETs are difficult to replace (but shouldn’t go bad, so this point may be moot).

 Sound: An EMR clicks when it switches.
 This can be a nice audible cue that an IV curve was swung.
-The SSRs are silent.
+The SSRs and FETs are silent.

+Isc accuracy: The first measurement that the SSR and FET versions capture is at a voltage closer to zero than the EMR version, so the (extrapolated) value of Isc is more accurate.

+Current calibration: The SSR and FET versions support an advanced method of calibrating the current measurements which is more accurate than the method for the EMR versions.

+Track record: the EMR and SSR versions have been built many times and are known to work well.
+The FET version is new (as of Feb 2022).

-If cost isn’t a big concern, the SSR versions are probably a better choice.
+If cost isn’t a big concern, the SSR or FET versions are probably a better choice than the EMR versions.

 The step-by-step construction documents for the PCB-based designs can be found in the GitHub repository: